-Only one electronic device can be used to take an exam.
-All other electronic devices (i.e., cell phones, smart watches, step trackers, Google glasses, etc.) must be turned off and not be in the surrounding vicinity.
-If you are found with more than one electronic device on your person during an exam, even if that device is turned off, it will be an automatic charge of academic dishonesty.
+- Only one electronic device can be used to take an exam; all other electronic devices (i.e., cell phones, smart watches, step trackers, Google glasses, etc.) must be turned off and not be in the surrounding vicinity. - You are not permitted to take photos/screenshots of the exam questions!
+Doing so will result in a charge of academic dishonesty.

-All quizzes/exams must be taken independently.
-You are not to use GroupMe chat, other Social Media platforms or any other communication about the test during class or after completion of the exam/quiz.
-There is to be no one in the room/vicinity while you are taking the exam.
-Failure to comply will be an automatic charge of academic dishonesty.
+- Honorlock will be used as a proctoring method.
+All examinations must be taken independently.
+There is to be no one in the room/vicinity while you are taking the exam. - Failure to comply during an exam will result in a charge of academic dishonesty. - o During examinations there is no use of the internet, notes, powerpoints or books. - Failure to comply during an exam will result in a charge of academic dishonesty. - o It is advised by Blackboard to check your system prior to starting, if unsure consult with a SINC center or take the examination in a SINC center. - Students must complete the exam in the allotted time, unless the professor has received an accommodation letter from SASC indicating additional time is warranted.

-NO SCREENSHOTS/PICTURES are allowed during the test

-During examinations there is no use of the internet, notes, PowerPoints or books.
-Failure to comply during an exam will be an automatic charge of academic dishonesty.

-Please note there is no extra credit, extra assignments or additional work given or accepted to raise a student's grade.

-Students experiencing a financial hardship related to acquiring the appropriate technology should contact the Stony Brook Student Support Team at 631-632-7320 or by emailing student_supportteam@stonybrook.edu

-Students must complete the exam in the allotted time, unless the professor has received an accommodation letter from SASC indicating additional time is warranted.

-Stony Brook FAQS https://it.stonybrook.edu/services/honorlock Honorlock Support and Live Chat https://honorlock.com/support/